profoundry-us/loco_motion/README.md

 This is not terribly helpful as you can't easily inspect the variable and see it's value.

-In general, you'd want to set this to something like `session[:userinfo]` and integrate it into your application flow, but for this example, let's just add some better error tracking.
+In general, you'd want to set this to something like `session[:user_info]` and integrate it into your application flow.

+When you're ready for it to work, just delete or comment out the `raise user_info` line.

+However, this gives us an opportune time to get some better error management.
+So let's do that first!

 # Web Console